mity/md4c/README.md

 or alternatively it may include `md4c.h` and `md4c.c` directly into its source base as the parser is only implemented in the single C source file.

 The main provided function is `md_parse()`.
-It takes a text in Markdown syntax as an input and a pointer to a structure which holds pointers to several callback functions.
+It takes a text in the Markdown syntax and a pointer to a structure which provides pointers to several callback functions.

-As `md_parse()` processes the input, and it calls the appropriate callbacks (when entering or leaving any Markdown block or span; and when outputting any textual content of the document), allowing application to convert it into another format or render it onto the screen.
+As `md_parse()` processes the input, it calls the callbacks (when entering or leaving any Markdown block or span; and when outputting any textual content of the document), allowing application to convert it into another format or render it onto the screen.

-Example implementation of simple renderer is available in the `md2html` directory which implements a conversion utility from Markdown to HTML.
+An example implementation of simple renderer is available in the `md2html` directory which implements a conversion utility from Markdown to HTML.